pscheyer/Bulltipeer/README.md

 Keep the selected file name and selected row in two private members, `_selectedFile` and `_selectedRow`.
 Declare these members up in the interface.

+`UIActionSheet` is apparently deprecated in 8.3, so we're supposed to use a UIAlertController with a PreferredStyle of UIAlertControllerStyleActionSheet instead.

+Well!
+That's a rabbit hole.
+For now I'll keep the action sheet.
+Looks like the alert views have a completely different method of adding buttons.
+I found a pretty [good article](http://useyourloaf.com/blog/uialertcontroller-changes-in-ios-8.html) on it, but it's complex and worth a look on its own.